hashicorp/consul/website/source/docs/agent/http.html.markdown

 nanosecond granularity.

 The `Node` field must refer to a node that is already registered.
 By default, the agent will use it's own name.
+The `Name` field can be used to provide a human readable name for the Session.
 Lastly, the `Checks` field is used to provide a list of associated health checks.
 By default the "serfHealth" check is provided.
 It is highly recommended that if you override this list, you include that check.